sebmestrallet/typst-simple-siam/src/main.typ

 Since our interest here does not focus directly on the ordering, we assume for convenience that $P=I$, or that $A$ has been preordered to reflect an appropriate choice of $P$.

+#proof[
+  In this paper we consider two methods.
+The first method is basically the method considered with two differences: first, we perform plane relaxation by a two-dimensional multigrid method, and second, we use a slightly different choice of interpolation operator, which improves performance for nearly singular problems.
+In the second method coarsening is done by successively coarsening in each of the three independent variables and then ignoring the intermediate grids; this artifice simplifies coding considerably.
+]

+Our purpose here is to examine the nonnumerical complexity of the sparse elimination algorithm given in~@BANKSMITH.
+As was shown there, a general sparse elimination scheme based on the bordering algorithm requires less storage for pointers and row/column indices than more traditional implementations of general sparse elimination.
+This is accomplished by exploiting the m-tree, a particular spanning tree for the graph of the filled-in matrix.

 #bibliography("bib.yml", title: "References", style: "siam.csl")